nyeastll/RestApiV1/README.md

 This project only choose the easy to implement resttemplate for cross service call, and it can be implemented using webclient, which is reactive approach, and it will be thread-safe, it will fit better for asynchronous, non-blocking, using Flux/Mono, and RestTemplate is fit better for synchronous and blocking rest call.

+Future enhancement:

+Due to time constraint, and I spend some extra time to create another more complex microservice solution, I did miss some of the important features for this project, it will be added in the future, includes:

+1. Swagger2 documentation
+2. JUnit test
+3. Mockito test
+4. More error handling (I have very basic error handling in current code, but need to be extended)
+5. Controller Advisor (it will be nice to have)

+Again, this is a barebone RestAPI project, just for demonstration purpose.